triSure Procare More than NIPT

 25 prevalent single-gene disorders

-Muenke syndrome, Crouzon syndrome, Antley Bixler syndrome, Apert syndrome, Pfeiffer syndrome, Jackson Weiss syndrome.
+Antley-Bixler syndrome, Apert syndrome, Crouzon syndrome, Jackson_Weiss syndrome, Pfeiffer syndrome, Crouzon syndrome, Muenke syndrome.

-Alagille syndrome, CHARGE syndrome, Cornelia de Lange syndrome, Costello syndrome, childhood epilepsy, intellectual disability, juvenile myelomonocytic leukaemia, Rett syndrome, Sotos syndrome, tuberous sclerosis.
+Alagille syndrome, CHARGE syndrome, Cornelia de Lange syndrome, Epileptic encephalopathy, Intellectual disability, Rett syndrome, Sotos syndrome, Tuberous sclerosis.

 Who should take the single-gene NIPT test?